SDEG77/TRIPLE-SUBJECTS/README.md

 # Our Project for Jesboy & the Other Two

 > This is a project that uses Express and Mongo DB.
-> Please like and subscribe motherfucker.
+> Please like and subscribe mothertrucker.

 |                  MEMBERS                    |
 |:-------------------------------------------:|